SagarMaheshwary/kind-microservices-demo/readme.md

 devbox shell
 ```

-Inside the shell, tools such as kind, kubectl, k9s, and cloud-provider-kind are automatically available.
+Inside the shell, tools such as docker, kind, kubectl, and cloud-provider-kind are automatically available.

-> **Note:** Docker must still be installed separately.

 ---